AugurProject/augur-walkthrough/trading.md

 *Verify:*

-- [ ] [ch10925](https://app.clubhouse.io/augur/story/10925/making-an-order-with-0-shares-is-not-prevented-well)Quantity cannot be 0 or negative.
+- [X] Quantity cannot be 0 or negative.
-- [ ] [ch10925](https://app.clubhouse.io/augur/story/10925/making-an-order-with-0-shares-is-not-prevented-well)Limit price cannot be outside of the range for this market (0-1 in this case)
+- [X] Limit price cannot be outside of the range for this market (0-1 in this case)
 - [X] Est. cost is calculated correctly (quantity * price)

 Click the Review button.